 Environmental Protection Agency (EPA).

-EPA is proposing to approve a State Implementation Plan (SIP) revision submitted by the Commonwealth of Virginia.
-This revision pertains to the removal of a nitrogen oxide (NOX) RACT permit for sources located at the Norfolk Southern Corporation in Roanoke, Virginia, which have permanently shut down.
+EPA is approving a State Implementation Plan (SIP) revision submitted by the Commonwealth of Virginia removing a nitrogen oxide (NOX) reasonably available control technology (RACT) permit from the Virginia SIP for sources located at the Norfolk Southern Railway Company—East End Shops' facility located in Roanoke, Virginia, which have permanently shut down.
 This action is being taken under the Clean Air Act (CAA).

-Docket: All documents in the electronic docket are listed in the http://www.regulations.gov index.
-Although listed in the index, some information is not publicly available, i.e., CBI or other information whose disclosure is restricted by statute.
+EPA has established a docket for this action under Docket ID Number EPA-R03-OAR-2008-0333.
+All documents in the docket are listed in the www.regulations.gov Web site.
+Although listed in the electronic docket, some information is not publicly available, i.e., confidential business information (CBI) or other information whose disclosure is restricted by statute.
 Certain other material, such as copyrighted material, is not placed on the Internet and will be publicly available only in hard copy form.
-Publicly available docket materials are available either electronically in http://www.regulations.gov or in hard copy during normal business hours at the Air Protection Division, U.S. Environmental Protection Agency, Region III, 1650 Arch Street, Philadelphia, Pennsylvania 19103.
+Publicly available docket materials are available either electronically through www.regulations.gov or in hard copy for public inspection during normal business hours at the Air Protection Division, U.S. Environmental Protection Agency, Region III, 1650 Arch Street, Philadelphia, Pennsylvania 19103.
 Copies of the State submittal are available at the Virginia Department of Environmental Quality, 629 East Main Street, Richmond, Virginia 23219.Start Further Info

 FOR FURTHER INFORMATION CONTACT: